At the start of each day, check your email and eCampus

 Create a dedicated workspace

-Some of you might be spending the rest of the semester at home with parents, other family members, roommates, or possibly friends.
+Some of you might be living at home with parents, other family members, roommates, or possibly friends.
 Even if you’re not, it’s important to create a good working and studying environment

 .
 Find a space that you can dedicate to “attending” online classes and studying.
 It might be your dining table, it might be a home office, it might be your mom’s sewing room—regardless, set it up so that your brain knows “when I’m in this space, it’s time to focus.”

 Talk with the people you live with about creating a situation that respects your time and study space.
-It’s hard to focus if your mom is calling for you to take out the garbage while you’re watching a Zoom lecture.
+It’s hard to focus if your roommate is vacuuming outside your study area while you’re watching a Zoom lecture.
 Share your plan and schedule with everyone so they know what to expect.

 Take a full lunch break